-6.24 It is important that planning decisions are appropriately informed by the right level of survey and information on ecology features.
+6.28 It is important that planning decisions are appropriately informed by the right level of survey and information on ecology features.
 The Council will apply Natural England's standing advice at validation stage.
 Applications will only be validated if they have the appropriate information.
 Where initial assessments recommend further surveys, these will be expected to be provided as part of a planning submission.

-6.25 The Borough's rivers and canals support a diverse range of wildlife, which unfortunately have been put under pressure from historic development.
+6.29 The Borough's rivers and canals support a diverse range of wildlife, which unfortunately have has been put under pressure from historic development.
 The Council requires particular attention to be given to waterside development.
 All development alongside, or that benefits from a frontage on to a main river or the Grand Union Canal will be expected to demonstrate that they are contributing to a net gain in biodiversity value.

-Policy DMEI7: Biodiversity Protection and Enhancement
+Policy DMEI 7: Biodiversity Protection and Enhancement

-The design and layout of new development should retain and enhance any significant existing features of biodiversity value within the site.
-Where loss of a significant existing feature of biodiversity is unavoidable, replacement features of equivalent biodiversity value should be provided on site.
-Where development is constrained and cannot provide high quality biodiversity enhancements on site, then appropriate contributions will be sought to deliver offsite improvements.
+A) The design and layout of new development should retain and enhance any significant existing features of biodiversity value within the site.
+Where loss of a significant existing feature of biodiversity is unavoidable, replacement features of equivalent biodiversity value should be provided on-site.
+Where development is constrained and cannot provide high quality biodiversity enhancements on-site, then appropriate contributions will be sought to deliver off-site improvements through a legal agreement.

-If development is proposed on or near the vicinity of a site considered to have features of ecological value, applicants must submit an appropriate independent habitat assessment to demonstrate that the proposed development will not have unacceptable ecological effects.
+B) If development is proposed on or near the vicinity of a site considered to have features of ecological value, applicants must submit an appropriate surveys and assessments independent habitat assessment to demonstrate that the proposed development will not have unacceptable ecological effects.
+The development must provide a positive contribution to the protection and enhancement of the site or feature of ecological value.

-All development alongside, or that benefits from a frontage on to a main river or the Grand Union Canal will be expected to contribute to additional biodiversity improvements.
+C) All development alongside, or that benefits from a frontage on to a main river or the Grand Union Canal will be expected to contribute to additional biodiversity improvements.

-Proposals that would be detrimental to sites designated for nature conservation will be resisted.
+D) Proposals that would be detrimental to sites designated for nature conservation will be resisted.